Pictures of kitchens – 22 beautiful spaces to inspire your remodel

-Classic kitchen with check and gingham details
+18. A classic kitchen with check and gingham details

-Here, the strong black, white and grey palette, echoed in the undercounter curtain and rug, is lifted by pops of green gingham upholstery.
+Here, the strong black, white and gray palette, echoed in the undercounter curtain and rug, is lifted by pops of green gingham upholstery.

-Dramatic navy kitchen with brass island
+19. A dramatic navy kitchen with brass island

-Light-filled kitchen with wood furniture
+20. A light-filled kitchen with wood furniture

 Time-worn wood furniture and handcrafted vessels make charming partners for the open-weave pendant light, designed to cast playful shadows to atmospheric effect.

-Modern kitchen with colourful patterned tiles
+21. A modern kitchen with colourful patterned tiles

-Classic coastal kitchen with a breezy palette of blues
+22. A classic coastal kitchen with a breezy palette of blues